Finite group actions on abelian groups of finite Morley rank

-So let $V$ be a definable and faithful smoothly irreducible $R$-module of smallest possible Morley rank and $E$ the enveloping algebra of this action.
-By Theorem \ref{theorem:action_of_E}, $V$ is a direct sum of isomorphic simple $E$-modules; obviously, $G$ acts on each of them faithfully.
+So let $V$ be a definable and faithful smooth $X$-module of smallest possible Morley rank and $R$ the enveloping algebra of this action.
+By Theorem \ref{theorem:action_of_E}, $V$ is a direct sum of isomorphic simple (in particular, finite) $R$-modules; obviously, $X$ acts on each of them faithfully.

-Now we can look at one of these simple $E$-modules, say $U$.
+Now we can look at one of these simple $R$-modules, say $U$.
 Assume that $\dim_{\bF_p}U = n$.
-By Theorem \ref{theorem:action_of_E}, $E$ is the matrix algebra ${\rm Mat}_{m\times m}(\bF_{p^l})$, where $n=m\times l$.
-In particular, we have a definable action of $G^*={\rm GL}_m(\bF_{p^l})$ on $U$, and, since $V$ is a direct sum of isomorphic copies of $U$, $G^*$ acts definably on $V$.
-The maximal torus $H$ of $G^*$ has $m$ different weights on $U$ and therefore on $V$.
+By Theorem \ref{theorem:action_of_E}, $R$ is the matrix algebra ${\rm Mat}_{m\times m}(\bF_{p^l})$, where $n=m\times l$.
+In particular, we have a definable action of $R^*={\rm GL}_m(\bF_{p^l})$ on $U$, and, since $V$ is a direct sum of isomorphic copies of $U$, $R^*$ acts definably on $V$.
+The maximal torus $H$ of $R^*$ has $m$ different weights on $U$ and therefore on $V$.
 From the Multiplicity Formula (Theorem \ref{theorem:multiplicity}) applied to the action of $H$ we have that

-But $G^*$, and hence its subgroup $G$ -- it is embedded in $G^*$ because its action on $U$ is faithful -- has a faithful linear representation over $\overline{\bF_p}$ of degree $m$.
-Hence $\rk V \geqslant d_p(G)$, which completes the proof of Theorem \ref{th:lower bound}. $\square$
+But $R^*$, and hence the (homomorphic) image of $X$ in $R^*$ has a faithful linear representation over $\overline{\bF}_p$ of degree $m$.
+Hence $\rk V \geqslant d_p(X)$, which completes the proof of Theorem \ref{th:lower bound}. \end{proof}